 Sometimes I come up with my post title first, but sometimes I do it after I flesh out my full outline.
 For me, I think it's important to stay flexible and let the two feed off of each other.
 Sometimes I have a strong concept but haven't really thought through the idea, and other times I know what I want to talk about but don't have a strong headline until after I get it all outlined.
 Regardless of what you do first, having a solid structure outlined before writing your full post helps you stay organized and can ultimately help your audience digest what you're trying to get across to them.

 Another note when creating your outline: sometimes I create subpoints to help me stay organized - plus I can use them as starter points when I'm writing my full post.
 Experiment with how in-depth you want your outline to be and you'll really be able to come up with a method that works best for you!

-As a graphic designer and visual person in general, this step is definitely my favorite part of writing blog posts!
-For each and every post I write I like to create a graphic to go at the top of the post (an intro graphic, if you will) that includes the title and anything else I think is relevant.
-Your intro graphic could be 100% graphic (shapes, lines, text, etc), a photo, or even a mix of the two.
+I like to create a graphic to go at the top of each blog post (an intro graphic, if you will).
+I always include the post title, a link to my website and anything else that might be relevant (like a subheading or a freebie from the post).
+Your intro graphic could be made up 100% of graphic elements (shapes, lines, color, text, etc), a photo - or even a mix of the two.

 1) It provides breaks or relief points in a text-heavy post

 2) It provides opportunity for your audience to digest information in a more efficient way (since we process visuals like a million times faster than text)

 Most of the time I also create visuals to break my post up, especially if it's a longer article.
 Depending on the post I might create an infographic-style image to go at the end or, if i have a content upgrade, an image that shows what that upgrade is (a printable, photoshop freebie, e-book, etc).